Oil Creek State Park

 The wooded hills of Oil Creek Gorge look almost as they did before the boom.
-A few wells are still active in the park, pulling the last bits of oil and natural gas from the earth which nature laid down years ago.
+A few wells are still active in the park, pulling the last bits of oil and natural gas from the earth which nature laid down millions of years ago.

 “The oil rush changed the pace of the world, and greased the wheels of the machine age.
 It lit up the future, fueled wars, speeded peace and is still flowing strong.”

 References: Unless stated otherwise, the above quotes are from Paul Giddon's book "Early Days of Oil."